kixe/ProcessPolls/README.md

 ### 3.3.
 Election Observer

 The 'poll-monitor' permission is created when the module is installed.
-All users with roles assigned this permission can see the administration interface but cannot edit it.
+All users with roles assigned this permission can see a preview of the template in sandbox mode and the non-editable administration interface.
 In addition, the number of opinions or votes given is displayed in the list view.

 ### 3.4.
 Tokens